trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

   for desc in depthMktDataDescriptions:

-​    print("DepthMktDataDescription.", desc)
+Ã¢â‚¬â€¹    print("DepthMktDataDescription.", desc)

 ### Market Depth (L2)Copy Location

-Market depth data, also known as level II, represents an instrument’s order  book.
+Market depth data, also known as level II, represents an instrumentÃ¢â‚¬â„¢s order  book.
 Via the TWS API it is possible to obtain this information with the [EClient.reqMarketDepth](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-market-depth) function.
 Unlike [Top Market Data (Level I)](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#watchlist-data), market depth data is sent without sampling nor filtering, however we  cannot guarantee that every price quoted for a particular security will  be displayed when you invoke [EClient.reqMarketDepth](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-market-depth).

 In particular, odd lot orders are not included.

 It is possible to Smart-route a [EClient.reqMarketDepth](https://www.interactivebrokers.com/ibkr-api-page/twsapi-doc/#request-market-depth) request to receive aggregated data from all available exchanges, similar to the TWS Market Depth window display.

-An integral part of processing the incoming data is monitoring  EWrapper::error for message 317 “Market depth data has been RESET.
-Please empty deep book contents before applying any new entries.” and  handling it appropriately, otherwise the update process would be  corrupted.
+An integral part of processing the incoming data is monitoring  EWrapper::error for message 317 Ã¢â‚¬Å“Market depth data has been RESET.
+Please empty deep book contents before applying any new entries.Ã¢â‚¬Â and  handling it appropriately, otherwise the update process would be  corrupted.

 Market Depth is not support for Calendar Spreads or Combos.